 Limpopo Gifts and Clothing is a supplier of corporate gifts, clothing and promotional products designed for the corporate and business environment.
 Our services include custom branding, embroidery, screen print, signs, banners, printing and design services.

-Our premises is located in Polokwane, with branding facilities focused on serving the business community situated throughout the Limpopo.
-For our national and surrounding border clients we provide a convenient online shopping experience on our website, with delivery options direct to your door.
+Our premises is located in Polokwane, serving the business community throughout Limpopo Province.
+For our National and surrounding border clients we provide a convenient service with delivery options direct to your door.

 Large Format Printing